jsiembida/bucky3/README.md

 ##### Configuration

 There is only one, optional, command line argument.
 A path to configuration file.
 If not provided, the default configuration is used (see `cfg.py`).
-First, env variables in the file are interpolated, then it is `exec`'ed as Python code.
+First, environment variables in the configuration file are interpolated, then it is `exec`'ed as Python code.
 Python syntax therefore applies, in particular, indentation matters.
-Configuration must define at least one active source module and at least one active destination module.
+Configuration file must define at least one active source module and at least one active destination module.
 Module definition is a dictionary with `module_type` defined.
 An optional `module_inactive` can be used to (de)activate a given module definition, it defaults to `False`.
 Everything else in the configuration file is assumed to be global parameters that are inherited